chyroshan066/docs/Express.js/Dynamic-routes.md

 For using dynamic routes in expres.js, we add colon (:), in front of the route-name.
-And dynamic URL can be accessed by "req.params./<dynamic-route-name/>"
+And dynamic URL can be accessed by "req.params.\<dynamic-route-name\>"
 <br> This can be better explained with the code below;

 ```